UANATACA/VOL-REPO/vol_gui.md

 ## Service settings

 <div style="text-align: justify">
 Uanataca VOL exposes a custom website to validate documents.
+The website requires an SSL certificate and Billing credentials.
+Both requirements are also needed to use the service through API.
 </div>